Meet the team

 Not a precise moment but many moments every day of being very proud of where I work and who I work with.

-Chris Sims has been a Trustee since 2014, and Chair since April 2016.
+Chris Sims has been a Trustee since 2014, and was between Chair between April 2016 and September 2021.
 He is keen that We The Curious has a dynamic and challenging ethos, one that inspires all stakeholders – visitors, staff, and Trustees - and the wider audience.

 A qualified Chartered Accountant, Chris worked for 20 years in the Bristol area, firstly as Finance Director of Bakers Dolphin Travel, and subsequently of Brandon Hire PLC.
 He was a governor of John Cabot Academy for many years and served as Finance Director of Bristol Cathedral Choir School, and of City Academy, Bristol.